truj1ll0/mkdocs-help-center/docs/classy-live/mobile-app.md

 In the future, the app will let event coordinators collect information, process payments, and more.

+!!! example "Want to participate?"

+    <a href="https://learn.classy.org/classy-live-mobile-app-closed-beta.html">Sign up</a> to join the waitlist for Classy Live's mobile app.

 ## Login

 Once approved for the mobile app program, you’ll receive a link to download the app on your mobile device.